YVSemlani/tictactoe-rl/README.md

   - *How it tests*: Places pieces from both players, verifies channel offsets and no overlap
   - *Validation*: Channels properly organized with correct offsets

+#### Larger Board State Representation Tests (6x6 and 10x10)
+- **6x6 Board State Representations**: Comprehensive testing of all state methods on 6x6 boards
+  - *How it tests*: Validates action mask (36 cells), flattened state (36 elements), one-hot (72 elements) with various move patterns
+  - *Validation*: All state representations scale correctly to 36-cell boards

+- **10x10 Board State Representations**: Comprehensive testing of all state methods on 10x10 boards
+  - *How it tests*: Validates action mask (100 cells), flattened state (100 elements), one-hot (200 elements) with complex patterns
+  - *Validation*: All state representations scale correctly to 100-cell boards

+- **Cross-Representation Consistency on Large Boards**: Validates consistency between all representations on larger boards
+  - *How it tests*: Places pieces on 6x6 and 10x10 boards, verifies flattened/one-hot/action-mask agreement on every cell
+  - *Validation*: Perfect consistency maintained across representations regardless of board size

+- **Performance Validation on Large Boards**: Tests partial board fills and stress scenarios
+  - *How it tests*: Fills significant portions of large boards (20/36 cells, 50/100 cells), validates all representations
+  - *Validation*: System handles large state spaces efficiently without degradation

 ### test_integration.cpp - Epic 2: State Representation Integration

 Tests that all three state representation methods work together seamlessly and remain consistent.